The Progenitor of the Type II-Plateau SN 2025pht in NGC 1637: The Dustiest, Most Luminous Red Supergiant So Far?: Estimations of Reddening to the SN

 \subsection{$B-V$ Color Comparison}

 We show the SN 2025pht $B-V$ color in Figure~\ref{fig:bminv}.
-From a fit, limited to the range days 21--69, we found for SN 2007od that $E(B-V)_{\rm addl}=0.55$ mag, and for SN 2009bw a similar $E(B-V)_{\rm addl}=0.51$ mag.
-The fit for SN 2023ixf required an additional 0.57 mag of reddening.
+From a fit, limited to the range days 21--69, we found for SN~2007od that $E(B-V)_{\rm addl}=0.55$ mag, and for SN 2009bw a similar $E(B-V)_{\rm addl}=0.51$ mag.
+The fit for SN~2023ixf required an additional 0.57 mag of reddening.
 The amount of necessary $E(B-V)_{\rm addl}$ for SN 2008M appears to be larger; however, as we point out in Section~\ref{sec:color_comp}, this SN is in the sample of intrinsically bluest SNe from \citet{deJaeger2018}, and that sample can be as much as $\sim 0.23$ mag bluer than the \citet{deJaeger2018} sample with no $A_V({\rm host})$.
 The fit for the SN 2013ej color curve indicates comparatively less required $E(B-V)_{\rm addl}$, although, again from Appendix~\ref{sec:color_comp}, we speculate that the host reddening component for that SN could have been underestimated by $E(B-V)_{\rm host}\approx0.10$--0.25 mag (significantly more than assumed by the various studies of the SN).
+We note that the abrupt change from a progressively redder $B-V$ to a blue $B-V$ at the end of the plateau is most pronounced for the short-plateau SN 2025pht.